 with objective eyes - before it is too late.

 Please note: men are also subject to abusive behaviour.
 However, women are more likely to suffer physical and sexual abuse then men.
-Women who do physically abuse usually do so as retaliation to ‘battered women syndrome’.
+Statistically the great majority of women who do physically abuse usually do so as retaliation to 'battered women syndrome'.
+Please note, I truly do acknowledge that there are women who are violent and physically abusive towards men - absolutely.
 Equally men or women may become a victim of psychological or financial abuse.
-Therefore, even though this article positions ‘he’ as the abuser, it is also highly relevant for men who may be suffering relationship abuse.
+Therefore, this article Is also highly relevant for men who may be suffering relationship abuse.

-If you allow an intimate partner to abuse you, you'll suffer the effects of diminished self-esteem.
+If you allow an intimate partner, or anyone else to abuse you, you'll suffer the effects of diminished self-esteem.
 If the abuse continues this may lead to feeling depressed and powerless which may also activate a condition known as Post Traumatic Stress Disorder.
 Severe anxiety, crippling panic attacks and suicidal thoughts can emerge.
 If so, every aspect of your life will suffer.

-By remaining in the situation without conscious empowerment, you hand over your power and become ‘hooked’ to the partner in a futile sub-conscious attempt to regain your ‘stolen self.’
+By remaining in the situation without conscious empowerment, you hand over your power and become 'hooked' to this person in a futile sub-conscious attempt to regain your 'stolen self.'
 You may be trying to achieve love, acceptance, understanding and compassion from the abuser whilst fighting for your rights.
 This is a dangerous dynamic.

-When we learn healthy self-respect and healthy boundary functions, we learn to lose the panic of ‘a man not loving us’, and we learn to love ourselves enough to stop the pain.
-Please see article “Co-dependency.”
+When we learn healthy self-respect and healthy boundary functions, we learn to lose the panic of 'this person not loving us', and we learn to love ourselves enough to stop the pain.
+Please see article "Co-dependency."

-Obviously prevention is the best cure.
-If you know what is and what isn’t abusive, you can clearly identify abusive behaviour when it begins.
+Obviously prevention can help.
+If you know what is and what isn't abusive, you can clearly identify abusive behaviour when it begins.
 Then you can make empowered decisions to lay boundaries and leave if necessary to avoid abuse.

 abuse-free environment for yourself.